courtandrey/SUDRFScraper/README.md

 As for execution you have these search options:
 1. Result date starting from and till.
 "Result" means case is finished though there might not be a published decision.
 They are only available date params for now.
 Though I understand how important can be entry date for some cases.
 Don't use these fields if you want unfinished cases (for some reason).
 2. Text-in-Decision field.
 Obvious.
 Just don't forget info introduced in previous chapter.
 3. The main option: article.
 SUDRFScraper supports Criminal Articles, Administrative Offense Articles and Administrative articles.
 Just don't forget info introduced in previous chapter (x2).
+Important to know: for administrative articles you should enter mosgorsud code.
+You can find this codes cas_mosgorsud.txt in lawbook folder in the root.
+For other courts you are still able to put part of the category from CAS.

 There are only two dump types supported: MySQL-table and line-by-line JSON document.